reqT/reqT/docs/lab2.md

+*TODO THIS IS THE OLD LAB FROM reqT 3.1 AND IT SHOULD BE UPDATED TO reqT 4*

 # Quality Requirements and Release Planning

-This document provides instructions for a computer lab session in the courses ETSN15 "Software Requirements Engineering" and TFRG55 "Requirements Engineering for Digital Systems" given at Lund University.
-Task 1 is mandatory for both courses.
-Task 2, including corresponding preparations in Task 0, is optional for TFRG55.
+This document provides instructions for a computer lab session in the courses ETSN15 "Software Requirements Engineering"

 ## Goals